chuckie82/psnorris/README.md

 # psnorris
-"Chuck Norris counted to infinity.
-Twice."
+"Chuck Norris can reconstruct from destroy-then-diffract experiments"

 automation package for LCLS